oracle-livelabs/oic/oic-gen3/features-2024/events/create-flow/design.md

     | Description  | REST Interface Connection for OIC LiveLabs |
     | Share with other projects | You can enable this option if you want to share this connection with other projects |

     Keep all other values as default.
 5. In the *Configuration* page, enter the following information:

     | **Field**  | **Values** |
     |---|---|
     |Security Policy | OAuth 2.0 Or Basic Authentication |

-6. OR You can also use shared connection if connection was create in some other project and shared with other projects.
+6. OR You can also use shared connection if connection was created in some other project and shared with other projects.
 7. Click on ***Test***  and wait until you receive a confirmation box that the test was successful.
 8. Click ***Save*** and wait for the confirmation box.
 Exit the connection canvas by clicking the back button on the top left side of the screen.